Former OK corrections supervisor enabled white supremacists to attack Black inmates: court - NewsBreak

 Attorney Mark Hammons said his client and former jail employee Stephanie Wright reported this incident to jail leaders and they didn’t address it.
 He says she then reported it to the Oklahoma State Bureau of Investigation and the FBI, and was fired by the jail for doing so.

 “This is something that my client Stephanie Wright had reported, and, frankly, she’s kind of the hero of this story,” Hammons said.
 “Stephanie Wright was the only person in the Kay County Justice Authority system that was willing to report this incident.
 She reported it to the OSBI and FBI.
 Without her, there would have been no enforcement of the law.
 And yet, despite the fact that she’s the hero of the story, she was punished by the people involved at the authority for her activities, which is a real miscarriage of justice.
 She reported all of the incidents that were prosecuted in this.
 And yet, despite the fact that she’s the hero of the story, she was punished by the people involved at the authority for her activities.
 This is a vindication about the importance of her actions.
 And she was on an island.
 She was the one who was willing to do this, to take the heat for it.
-And she’s the one who paid the price for doing the right thing.”Dallas PD: 12 officers shot, 5 dead in downtown Dallas
+And she’s the one who paid the price for doing the right thing.”UPDATE: Shooting on Cloverdale Drive now considered homicide

 Ware faces a maximum sentence of 10 years in prison, three years of supervised release and a fine up to $250,000 for each civil rights violation.
 He will be sentenced in approximately 90 days.